 - Maximum weight: 50 lb (23kg) per person for all pieces

-If you have time before your flight to Bora Bora, you can exchange currency with one of the Tahitian banks available or grab a bite to eat at one of the cafes.
-There is also a baggage storage facility at Faa’a International Airport where you could leave your bags and explore downtown Papeete; a 15-minute taxi ride will cost about $20 USD.
+If you have time before your flight to Bora Bora, you can exchange currency with one of the Tahitian banks or grab a bite to eat at one of the cafes.
+There is also a baggage storage facility at Faa’a International Airport where you can leave your bags and explore downtown Papeete; a 15-minute taxi ride will cost about $20 USD.

-Once you arrive in Bora Bora, you will either take the free public boat shuttle to Vaitape on the main island, or one of the resort boats will take you directly to their hotel property.
+Once you arrive in Bora Bora, you will can either take the free public boat shuttle to Vaitape on the main island, or one of the resort boats will take you directly to their hotel property.
 If you’re staying at one of the major resorts, there are several hotel kiosk stations at the airport with friendly staff to welcome and instruct you on how to claim your bags and where to board their boat.

 If you are staying at a local bed and breakfast (pension) or condominium, you will need to make sure someone is available to pick you up in Vaitape.
 Otherwise, an Avis car/scooter rental office is right across the street from the marina.
 When booking these types of accommodations, you typically need to give them your flight itinerary when you make your reservation, and they will meet you at the marina.